emersonmellado/nodebcjan6_2020/css.md

 }
 ```

-* Also we can use multiple images comma separeted
+* Also we can use multiple images comma separated

 **Example:**
 ```css